 Surprise!
-I’ve messed up on shoots.
-From shaky camera work to not thinking about environment, I’ve ruined plenty of shots.
-Below are some tips to avoid doing what I’ve done, so you don’t have to learn the hard way.
+I’ve messed up on photo shoots.
+From shaky camera work to not thinking about environment, I’ve ruined plenty.
+Below are some tips to avoid a photo shoot mistake, so you don’t have to learn the hard way.

 Have you ever shot on a hot, humid summer day?
 Then on the way to the shoot, you’ve most likely cranked up the A/C in the car, like I did on the way to the park where I planned on shooting my own M3.